 While it might be difficult to swallow, sometimes your loved ones may need support from someone who understands exactly what they’re going through.
 Guiding your loved ones in the direction of suitable support groups can help them alleviate some of the isolating feelings that may come to them as a result of their struggles.
 If accessibility is an issue, many of these can be reached online and from the comfort of your own home.
 Whether it’s an online alcohol support group or an anonymous narcotics support group, the answer for every person is different.
 With a little bit of trial and error, you and your loved ones will be able to rest easier in the knowledge that you’re not alone in your experiences.

 It helps to know all the facts, so one of the best things you can do to help your loved one is to educate yourself.
 Do some research on addiction, focusing on the particular dependency they are afflicted by.
-You can find out more about the symptoms and health risks they may be facing, as well as the options for getting clean and beating their addiction.
+You can find out more about the symptoms and health risks they may be facing, as well as the options for getting clean.
 Arming yourself with all the facts will help your case when you come to talk to them, and will enable you to come up with a plan for getting them clean.

 There are so many resources for accessing this kind of information, both online and in books.
 For drug and alcohol addictions, the Substance Abuse Mental Health Service website is a good place to start.